idrhee/idrhee/content/Rhee_CV.md

 +++

 I embed a current version of my CV below.
-You can also download the PDF here.
+You can also [download the PDF here](https://inbokrhee.com/files/Rhee_CV.pdf)